This example shows how to change the axis limits of a graph. By default, MATLAB® chooses axis limits to encompass the data plotted.

 Change the x-axis scaling to range from 0 to 10.
 Change the y-axis scaling to range from -1 to 1.

-Use an automatically calculated minimum x-axis limit by settings its value to -inf.
+Use an automatically calculated minimum x-axis limit by setting its value to -inf.
 MATLAB® calculates the limit based on the data.
-Specify values for the maximum x-axis limit and the y-axis limits.
+Set the maximum x-axis limit to 10, the minimum y-axis limit to -1, and the maximum y-axis limit to 1.